renuo/applications-setup-guide/go_live.md

 ## Deploio

-* Check the machine types of PostgreSQL database
+* Verify the machine type of the PostgreSQL database in the PostgreSQL resource view
-* Check the configured application size
+* Confirm the configured application size in the application configuration tab
-* Check the application replica count
+* Ensure the application replica count is correctly set in the application configuration tab

 ## Other